alexamies/chinesedict-js/README.md

 Status: early prototype

-An ES6 JavaScript browser module for showing Chinese-English dictionary terms in a static Chinese web page.
+An ES6 JavaScript browser module for showing Chinese-English dictionary terms in web pages.
+The JavaScript code will scan Chinese text, highlight the words contained in the dictionary.
+When a user mouses over the dictionary terms then a tooltip with the English equivalent will be displayed.
+When a user clicks on a term then the other details of the dictionary term will be shown.

 The JavaScript module does not require a web framework, like Material or React, but it should be compatible with those.
-It is designed and built using plain JavaScript to be used with modern browsers.
+It is designed and built using plain JavaScript and to be used with modern browsers.

 ## Prerequisites
 Install Node.js.
-Initialize it in your public HTML directory:
+Initialize your public HTML directory:
 ```
 mkdir public_html
 cd public_html
-npm init
+npm init -y
 ```

 ## Install